 And yet, that’s exactly what happened.
 My good friend Dr. Cindy attended Katie’s birth as my chiropractor, then Micah’s as my chiro and primary midwife.
-Just for thematic consistency I’d love for her to act as chiro, midwife and maybe birth photog with Babypotamus #3, but alas the prenatal visits would require a 12 hour trek back to our home state.
+Just for thematic consistency I’d love for her to act as chiro, midwife and maybe birth photog with baby #3, but unfortunately the prenatal visits would require a 12 hour trek back to our home state.

-Needless to say, it was pretty hard to pick up a (virtual) phone book and start calling random midwives in our new hometown.
+Needless to say, when I found out I was expecting, it was pretty hard to pick up a (virtual) phone book and start calling random midwives in our new hometown.

-Now I’m not sure how this happened, but I found an AMAZING birth team on the first try!
-It was almost as if someone sprinkled fairy dust on my phone, which annoyed me a bit.
+But I found an AMAZING birth team on the first try.
+It was almost as if someone sprinkled fairy dust on my phone and said –Bippity!
+Boppity!
+Birth! –which annoyed me a bit.
 I like to make well-researched decisions, so even though I pretty much knew after our first conversation I created this checklist to make sure I had all my bases covered.

-Step 1: Consider What Kind Of Birth You Want
+Step 1: Ask Yourself What Kind Of Birth You Want

 There are several types of midwives, some which have formal education and some who do not (such as lay midwives).
 The most common types who have completed training for midwifery are Certified Nurse Midwives (CNM’s) and Certified Professional Midwives (CPM’s).
 Most CNM’s practice in hospitals, while CPM’s have specific training and expertise in out-of-hospital births.

-Check out their websites to read up on their overall philosophy, services offered, certifications held, what clients have to say about them, etc. If you have friends who have birthed with a midwife, have a similar birth philosophy to yours, and had a good experience ask for a recommendation.
+Okay, don’t skulk exactly, but look around a bit.
+Check out potential midwives websites to read up on their overall philosophy, services offered, certifications held, what clients have to say about them, etc. If you have friends who have birthed with a midwife, have a similar birth philosophy to yours, and had a good experience ask for a recommendation.
 From this pool create a list of midwives you’d like to interview (usually 2-4).